Riello76/Riello76.github.io/README.md

 16/102023  New styles for the UI, my first experiments with GIMP.
 19/10/2023 After GIMP I started with Blender, now the homepage have 3D images and animations.
 22/10/2023 Homepage new style, new buttons position and added footer and new trasparent icons.
+23/10/2023 Fixed the media query, now is for portrait and landscape orientations.